 - If you bust (go over 21), you lose automatically, regardless of what the dealer does.

-- If you stand without busting, and the dealer busts, you win.
+- If you stand without busting, and the dealer busts, you win the blackjack game.

 - If neither you nor the dealer busts, the one with the total closest to 21 wins the game.